Yulia Putintseva career statistics: Singles: 6 (3 titles, 3 runner–ups)

+Doubles: 2 (2 runner-ups)

 ITF Circuit finals

-Putintseva debuted at the ITF Women's World Tennis Tour in 2010 at the $10K event in Amiens in singles.
+Putintseva debuted at the ITF Women's World Tennis Tour in 2010 at the $10k event in Amiens in singles.
 She has been in twelve finals and won half of them, while in doubles she has not reached any final.
-Her biggest title on the ITF Circuit was in May 2012, at the $100k Open de Cagnes-sur-Mer.
+Her biggest title on the ITF Circuit came in May 2012, at the $100k Open de Cagnes-sur-Mer.